CCJ Mortgages: Getting a Mortgage With a CCJ

-If you’ve struggled with debt in the past and are now looking to buy a property, you may be wondering, “Can I get a mortgage with a CCJ?”.
+If you’ve struggled with debt in the past and are now looking to buy a property, you might be wondering, “Can I get a mortgage with a CCJ?”.

 At The Mortgage Genie, we can help you secure a mortgage with a CCJ.
 With access to over 90 lenders, many specialising in cases like yours, we’ll consider all relevant factors to find a bad credit mortgage that fits your needs and budget.
 Contact our team today to discuss your situation.